NiburusVN/Matchsticks_Game_MBUI/README.md

 ## Introduction :

-During the highschool in 2022, i had a mini-project to do by myself to show all my O.D.D knowledges to my IT professor.
+During the highschool in 2022, i had a mini-project to do by myself to show all my O.O.D knowledges to my IT professor.

 ## What about this game :